About

 Penn College House & Academic Services (August 2023 - May 2024)

-• Counseled my residents on various aspects of academic and residential life and supporting them through the challenges of first-year college life.
+• I counseled my residents on various aspects of academic and residential life, supporting them through the challenges of their first year in college.

-• Hosted lunch and dinner sessions where faculty members join residents for conversations spanning topics on academic, research, and cultures.
+• I hosted three lunch and dinner sessions where faculty members joined residents for conversations on academic, research, and cultural topics.

-• Organized information sessions to connect residents with the abundant research resources on campus.
+• I organized information sessions to connect residents with the abundant research resources on campus.

-• Recipient of Excellence in Academic & Intellectual Life Award
+• I am honored to be the recipient of the Excellence in Academic & Intellectual Life Award 2024.

 Rykert After School Science Program